amfairley/toytribe/DESIGN.md

 #### toys.html
 - It will consist of a page title and a responsive grid of toys beneath a search bar and a sort menu.
 This meets the requirements to view toys and to search and order toys.
 - Each toy object with have the image, name, rating, company, and toy description.
-- There will be an option to add a toy, fullfilling the requirement for creating a toy object.
+- There will be an option to add a toy, fulfilling the requirement for creating a toy object.
 - At the bottom of the list, there will be a button to allow the user to go back to the top, for better user experience.

 #### add_toy.html